Questions, Answered

 How do I verify a villa is genuinely as advertised?

 Three things.
-First, book through a curated marketplace (Plum Guide, The Thinking Traveller, the property's direct site) rather than aggregator listings.
+First, book through a curated marketplace (Plum Guide, Le Collectionist, The Thinking Traveller, or the property's direct site) rather than aggregator listings.
 Second, ask for recent guest reviews directly from the manager — not just the ones published online.
 Third, request a video walkthrough of every room, the pool area, and the kitchen before paying the deposit.

 When is the best time to visit wine country for harvest?